Best Restaurants Near Petco Park: 2026 Picks

 Cheap Restaurants

 Those tickets ain’t cheap and neither is that foam finger.
 So who has any money left for a steak that costs an arm and a leg?
-For inexpensive eats, again we’ll direct you to Lolita’s for some affordable Mexican, The Kebab Shop for a lamb döner or a deli sangy from Lucky’s Lunch Counter.
+For inexpensive eats, again we’ll direct you to Taco Centro for some affordable Mexican, The Kebab Shop for a lamb döner or a deli sangy from Lucky’s Lunch Counter.

-The Best Restaurants 2023
+The Best Restaurants 2026

 Local Experts Say…

 Don’t just take our word for it.
 We don’t get out much.
 Plus everyone’s tastes differ.
 As you research places to eat near Petco Park, check the dates.
-Insist on that coveted “2023” or at least 2022.
+Insist on that coveted “2026” or at least 2025.
 Things really change that fast around here.
 Especially what with the pandemics and all that.
 On the bright side, only the best of the best survive.

-• SanDiego.org 7 Awesome Spots to Watch the Padres
+• SanDiego.org – 7 Awesome Spots to Watch the Padres

 From divey to classy